Who We Are

-Otherwise, if none of the above conditions holds, then do not submit it for IRB review.
+If none of the above conditions holds, then do not submit it for IRB review.

-Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.
+Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.

 Copyright © 2023 Gallaudet University.
 All rights reserved.

-800 Florida Avenue NE Washington, D.C.
+800 Florida Avenue NE, Washington, D.C.
 20002